 - Grade 12 U level English

 - Grade 12 U level Mathematics

 Selection is based on academic grades and subject prerequisites; applicants must meet minimum averages to receive final acceptance.

 Mature applicants may also be considered for admission to this program providing their previous school performance and/or recent work record suggests a strong possibility of academic success.
 In order to qualify, applicants must be 19 years of age by December 31 of the year of admission and must have been away from formal education for at least one year immediately prior to beginning studies.
 Mature applicants must meet subject prerequisites prior to registration.

 Applicants should be aware that first-year enrolment is limited; satisfying minimum entrance requirements does not guarantee admission.

-This college has been granted consent by the Minister of Training Colleges and Universities to offer this applied degree for a five year term starting September 16, 2015.
+This college has been granted a consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting December 9, 2022.
 The college shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.

-Important note: Auto Show Labs 1 and 2 require participation by the student in the annual Georgian College Auto Show.
-If, for any reason, the College is unable to host the Auto Show, students will be required to substitute Event Planning and Execution for Auto Show Lab 1 and Leadership for Auto Show Lab 2 to meet graduation requirements.
+Important note: Auto Practica 1 and 2 require participation by the student in an annual Georgian College Auto Exposition.
+If, for any reason, the College is unable to host the Auto Exposition, students will be required to substitute Event Planning and Execution for Auto Practicum 1 and Leadership for Auto Practicum 2 to meet graduation requirements.